eduP2P/common/test_suite/README.md

 connection using eduP2P.
-When these tests are executed via GitHub workflows, the test results can be found in the output of the “SystemTests” job under the step “Run system tests”, and the logs can be downloaded using the URL in the “Upload system test logs: step.
+When these tests are executed via GitHub workflows, the test results can be found in the output of the “SystemTests” job under the step “Run system tests”, and the logs can be downloaded using the URL in the “Upload system test logs” step.

 The system tests can also be executed manually using [system_tests.sh](system_tests.sh).
 For example, the command below